 Instagram advertising allows you to connect to your specific audience wherever you are in the world, whether they are following you or not.
 On top of using lookalike audiences (similar people to your audience) when targeting, you can even choose everything from demographics such as age and gender, to interests and employment.
 This makes it easier for you to get your content in front of your audience, no matter where in the world.
 You can also change the call-to-action button on Instagram depending on what the action is that you want them to take (for example, ‘learn more’ or ‘buy now’).

 Instagram advertising also allows you to advertise various types of content, including photo ads, video ads, carousel ads and story ads.
 This allows you to test which type of content works best for your target audience.

 Pinterest advertising is a bit different.
 Their advertising allows you to get ‘ad products’ in front of your audience.
 Pinterest advertising includes promoted pins (single image), promoted video pins (single video), promoted carousels (multiple images) and promoted app pins (to find apps).

 According to Pinterest, “83% of weekly Pinners have made a purchase based on the Pins that they saw from brands on Pinterest”.

-Both platforms prioritise images and have lots of marketing potential for businesses to engage with their audience.
+Both platforms prioritise images and video and have lots of marketing potential for businesses to engage with their audience.
 Understanding the differences will allow you to create different content for each of the platforms, or choose the platform that suits your audience the most.

 The first step is to focus on your ideal customer and look if the factors mentioned in this post match their needs and wants.
 If you’re having a hard time choosing, it might be because both platforms would be suitable for you.
 In that case, if you have the time and resources to create good, quality content for both platforms, that is what you should do.
-If you feel like you wouldn’t be able to create high-quality content for both, you have to make a choice between the two.
+If you feel like you wouldn’t be able to create high-quality content for both, you need to make a choice between the two.